m1burnett/m1burnett.github.io/_pages/diy-sensors.md

 <p>If you're not using grease, just use the epoxy for the entire needle.
 I also experimented with using grease and then fixing things in place by filling the needle base with superglue; it seemed to work fine but I decided to just keep using the thermal epoxy.</p>

-<p>Once you're done, put the needles in a drying oven to cure the epoxy according to the epoxy's temperature/duration guidelines.</p>
+<p>Once you're done, put the needles in a drying oven to cure the epoxy according to the epoxy's temperature/duration guidelines.
+Don't worry if you got epoxy on the outside of the probe, you can use steel wool to take it off easily once it's cured.</p>

 <div class="sapflow-section-clear"></div>